XAITK/xaitk-saliency/docs/misc/local_sonarqube_testing.rst

 Documentation and references to acquire the scanner maybe found on their `SonarScanner`_ docs page.

-Paul has found local success running a script as per the following:
+Locally, we have had success running a script as per the following:

 .. code-block:: bash